GetcuReone/FactFactory/README.md

 ### Fact factrory

 In the framework of the current project, a fact factory is a machine that can receive other facts based on certain facts.
 In fact, a factory cannot somehow alter or create facts.
-She only controls their mixing.
+She controls only their movement.
 If we reduce the capabilities of the factory to simple actions, then it can:

-- Find out if you can calculate the fact by the rule
+- Find out the possibility of calculating a fact by the rule;
 - Perform fact calculation through the rule;
 - Extract computed fact from rule;
 - Return requested facts.